Russel: We need a code!

 - Bluestreak (later Silverstreak) was Diaclone Car Robo #7, but was not so popular as Prowl (Car Robo #13).

-- On the Microman side, Micro Change #7 was designated as one of the evil Decepticons!
+- On the Microman side, Micro Change #7 was later re-released as the Decepticon Browning (though he did make a Heel–Face Turn later on).

 - In BIONICLE, all related characters were released in groups of six.
 This was reflected in the story as well, with six tribes, six leaders, and six Toa to protect them.
 Later on down the line, a seventh Toa is added into the mix.
 Lucky number, right?
 Wrong.
 Apparently, Toa groups can be any number.
 Two, six, fifteen, a hundred anything.
 Six is preferred, but it can be anything else.
 Except seven.
 Seven means bad juju is about to go down.